Matthew Tkachuk: Florida Panthers (2022–present)

+The Panthers celebrated their second consecutive Stanley Cup championship at the White House on January 15, 2026.
+Tkachuk is pictured on the right.

 On July 22, 2022, two days after informing the Flames of his intention not to re-sign to a long-term deal, Tkachuk was traded to the Florida Panthers along with a conditional fourth-round draft pick in 2025 in exchange for Jonathan Huberdeau, Cole Schwindt, MacKenzie Weegar and a lottery-protected first-round pick in 2025.
 Tkachuk signed an eight-year, $76 million contract before being traded to the Panthers.
 In the NHL 2023 All-Star Game on February 4, 2023, Tkachuk was named the Game MVP after scoring four goals and three assists for seven total points.
 In his first season with the Florida Panthers, Tkachuk surpassed his record for points in a season, and finished with 109 at the end of his first year with Florida.
 In recognition of his achievements, Tkachuk was named a finalist for the Hart Memorial Trophy, awarded to the league's most valuable player, ultimately ceding the award to Edmonton Oilers forward and captain Connor McDavid.
-After scoring four goals including three game-winners against the Carolina Hurricanes in the Eastern Conference finals, Tkachuk helped lead the Panthers to the 2023 Stanley Cup Final where the Panthers would fall to the Vegas Golden Knights in five games.
+After scoring four goals including three game-winners against the Carolina Hurricanes in the Eastern Conference final, Tkachuk helped lead the Panthers to the 2023 Stanley Cup Final where the Panthers would fall to the Vegas Golden Knights in five games.

 Tkachuk was named an alternate captain for the 2023–24 season.
 On January 9, 2024, against the St. Louis Blues, Tkachuk scored his fifth hat-trick and led the Panthers to their eighth straight win.
 He helped lead the Panthers back to the Stanley Cup Final for the second straight year, where they defeated the Edmonton Oilers in seven games, giving Tkachuk his first career Stanley Cup championship.

 In the following season, the Panthers returned to the Stanley Cup Final for a third straight year, defeating the Edmonton Oilers for a second straight year in six games.

-Tkachuk was limited to 52 games in the 2024–25 regular season after sustaining a torn adductor muscle and a sports hernia on the same side while representing the United States at the 4 Nations Face-Off in February.
-Tkachuk missed the final nine weeks of the regular season but returned for the start of the playoffs on April 22, appearing in all 23 postseason games and tying Sam Reinhart and Carter Verhaeghe for the team lead with 23 points (8 goals, 15 assists) as the Panthers won their second consecutive Stanley Cup.
+Tkachuk was limited to 52 games in the 2024–25 regular season after sustaining a torn adductor muscle and a sports hernia on the same side, while representing the United States at the 4 Nations Face-Off in February 2025.
+He missed the final nine weeks of the regular season but returned for the start of the playoffs on April 22, appearing in all 23 postseason games and tying Sam Reinhart and Carter Verhaeghe for the team lead with 23 points (8 goals, 15 assists) as the Panthers won their second consecutive Stanley Cup.
 After the playoffs Tkachuk revealed his adductor had been torn from the bone.

-In September 2025, Panthers general manager Bill Zito announced Tkachuk would miss the start of the following season with a lower-body injury and was likely to be sidelined until December 2025.
+In September 2025, Panthers general manager Bill Zito announced Tkachuk would miss the start of the 2025–26 season with a lower-body injury and was likely to be sidelined until December 2025.
+Tkachuk returned to play on January 21, 2026, in Panthers' 4–1 loss to the San Jose Sharks.